 Moderate consumption of fats, carbohydrates, and sugars is vital

 You should apply it with gentle massages every night.

-You can use cypress leaves to prepare a tea, which you can drink or apply with a cotton swab on the affected areas of the legs.
+You can use cypress leaves to make a tea, which you can drink or apply with a cotton swab on the affected areas of your legs.It might interest you...

 All cited sources were thoroughly reviewed by our team to ensure their quality, reliability, currency, and validity.
 The bibliography of this article was considered reliable and of academic or scientific accuracy.